 The Remote Laundries Project offers a practical solution to a significant public health challenge in Australia's remote communities.
 By improving access to essential laundry services, the initiative will reduce preventable diseases, lower healthcare costs, and promote healthier, more resilient communities.
-With Australian Government investment this initiative will make a lasting difference, helping to close the gap in health outcomes for First Nations Australians and ensuring everyone has access to basic hygiene services, regardless of where they live.
+With investment from the next Australian Government this initiative will make a lasting difference, helping to close the gap in health outcomes for First Nations Australians and ensuring everyone has access to basic hygiene services, regardless of where they live.